AMEERKOTTA/data_science_projects/Project 01 - Car Price Prediction/Car Price Prediction.md

   + Get the Value Counts of Categorical Data Points to Understand the Data is Distributed in a way that it will act as a Price Estimator.
   + Pearsons Correlation Theory and Practice.
   + ANOVA method.
   + Finally getting the most

+Model Development

+  + Develop the Simple Linear Regression, Multiple Linear Regression and Polynomial Regression Models.
+  + Visualize the best fits to the Models.
+  + Compute the r2-square and MSE values for the model.
+  + Decide which model is better to predict the Car Price by Comparing the MSE and R2 values for different Models.